boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 ### Simulated annealing
 Another technique for learning is called simulated annealing.
-This section describes the technique based on multiple sources of [@openCV_simulatedAnnealing;@cleverAlgorithms;machineIntelligence].
+This section describes the technique based on multiple sources, namely [@openCV_simulatedAnnealing;@cleverAlgorithms;machineIntelligence].
 The technique imitates annealing from metallurgy where a material is heated and slowly cooled in order to reach the optimal crystal structure of the material.
 The simulated annealing algorithm uses much of the terminology from the original method.